laravel/bootcamp.laravel.com/resources/docs/notifications-and-events.md

 ```shell
 ./vendor/bin/sail artisan make:event ChirpCreated
 ```

+This will create a new event class at `app/Events/ChirpCreated.php`.

 Since we'll be dispatching events for each new Chirp that is created, let's update our `ChirpCreated` event to accept the newly created `Chirp` so we may pass it on to our notification.